apache/royale-docs/presentations/presentations.md

 # Presentations

+Slides, Videos and other material from talks and sessions

 Here are links to videos (and PDFs of the slide decks, when available) of presentations on Apache Royale.

 ## ApacheCon 2020